 It is always possible to take an at-fault driver to court as a means to demand compensation.
 All drivers have a duty under the law to protect others while out on the road.
 When a failure to drive safely results in a collision and injuries, that driver could be held personally liable for the victim’s damages.

-A Philadelphia uninsured car accident lawyer from our firm is prepared to take the lead in your case and demand compensation directly from the at-fault motorist, if possible.
+Our lawyers are prepared to take the lead in your case and demand compensation directly from the at-fault motorist if possible.
 Our team can gather evidence concerning the crash and work to form a case that leaves no doubt about the other driver’s fault for an accident.
 We can then take this case to court and use it to make arguments that support your demand for compensation.

 However, be aware that 42 Pa.
 C.S.A. §5524 places a time limit of two years from the date of the accident to initiate a lawsuit.
 Therefore, it is important to act quickly to preserve your legal rights.